sfnxboy/Supervised_ML_Credit_Risk/README.md

 The idea behind Adaptive Boosting, called AdaBoost, is easy to understand.
 In AdaBoost, a model is trained then evaluated.
 After evaluating the errors of the first model, another model is trained.
 This time, however, the model gives extra weight to the errors from the previous model.
 The purpose of this weighting is to minimize similar errors in subsequent models.
 Then, the errors from the second model are given extra weight for the third model.
 This process is repeated until the error rate is minimized.
 The model produces an average **f1 score of 91%**.
 Here are the results:
 ![image](https://user-images.githubusercontent.com/68082808/99300588-d142aa80-281a-11eb-96d1-e011b4c37a54.png)

 ### Summary
 The ensemble algorithms, ie. random forest and AdaBoost, were significantly more precise and accurate than their resampling counterparts.
 Machine learning algorithms can consider teribytes worth of data and be able to predict where potentially new data points may lie considering the patterns of the original dataset.
 A credit card company looking to assess risk will be better off using either of the ensemble algorithms to produce the most precise and accurate results.
-It is important for a

 ## Notes